-The following video of a master class is from our Davee Media Library, a video, audio, and photographic collection of performances, master classes, and documentaries.
+The following videos of master classes are from our Davee Media Library, a video, audio, and photographic collection of performances, master classes, and documentaries.

 |Video: Yefim Bronfman Piano Master Class (October 2010)